UK Inheritance Tax Rates: What You Need to Know

 Definition of Nil Rate Band

 The nil rate band refers to the amount up to which no inheritance tax is payable.
-Essentially, it’s a tax-free allowance that can significantly reduce the tax burden on your estate.
+Essentially, it’s a outside the scope of IHT allowance that can significantly reduce the tax burden on your estate.

 Current Nil Rate Band Amount